Partial success in closing the gap between human and machine vision: Methods: datasets, psychophysical experiments, models, metrics, toolbox

-\textbf{Psychophysical experiments.} 90 observers were tested in a darkened chamber.
+\paragraph{Psychophysical experiments.} 90 observers were tested in a darkened chamber.
 Stimuli were presented at the center of a 22'' monitor with $1920\times 1200$ pixels resolution (refresh rate: 120 Hz).
 Viewing distance was 107 cm and target images subtended $3\times3$ degrees of visual angle.
 Human observers were presented with an image and asked to select the correct category out of 16 basic categories (such as chair, dog, airplane, etc.).
 Stimuli were balanced w.r.t.\ classes and presented in random order.
-For ImageNet-trained models, in order to obtain a choice from the same 16 categories, the 1,000 class decision vector was mapped to those 16 classes using the WordNet hierarchy \citep{miller1995wordnet}.\footnote{The appendix of \citep{geirhos2018generalisation} describes in more detail how this mapping is optimal using the `average' probability aggregation method (``Aggregating probabilities from coarse classes'').} We closely followed the experimental protocol defined by \citep{geirhos2018generalisation}, who presented images for 200 ms followed by a 1/$f$ backward mask to limit the influence of recurrent processing (otherwise comparing to feedforward models would be difficult).
+For ImageNet-trained models, in order to obtain a choice from the same 16 categories, the 1,000 class decision vector was mapped to those 16 classes using the WordNet hierarchy \citep{miller1995wordnet}.
+In Appendix~\ref{app:mapping_decisions}, we explain why this mapping is optimal.
+We closely followed the experimental protocol defined by \citep{geirhos2018generalisation}, who presented images for 200 ms followed by a 1/$f$ backward mask to limit the influence of recurrent processing (otherwise comparing to feedforward models would be difficult).
 Further experimental details are provided in Appendix~\ref{app:experimental_details}.